imyem7/NCDS-2023-Intern-Jenn/index.md

 # 2023 NCDS Data Librarianship Internship Portfolio

-Jennifer Ye Moon-Chung | August 2023
+Jennifer Ye Moon-Chung, August 2023

-Welcome to my portfolio showcasing my journey as an intern at the National Center for Data Services (NCDS).
 This internship has provided me with a unique opportunity to delve into the dynamic landscape of data librarianship and engage with a vibrant community of professionals.

 ## Introduction to NCDS Data Librarian Internship